 2. Connection lead enters top of arresters and bushings to minimize possibility of touch by wildlife standing on earth, e.g. can of transformer.

-The rationale for a wildlife protector to be part of best practices of lightning protection is that anything that makes arresters more effective are in fact also making lightning protection more reliable.
+The rationale for a wildlife protector to be part of best practices for lightning protection is that anything that makes arresters more effective is in fact also making lightning protection more reliable.